JSON-FX/OPTS2026/docs/prd/epic-2-procurement-transaction-lifecycle.md

 12. Uniqueness is enforced across ALL transaction types (PR, PO, VCH) - a PO cannot use a reference number already used by a PR
 13. Database unique constraint on `transactions.reference_number` column prevents duplicates at database level
 14. `ReferenceNumberService` repurposed from auto-generator to validator: method `validateUniqueReference(string $referenceNumber): bool` checks if reference number is available
-15. `ReferenceNumberService` no longer generates reference numbers automatically for PR/PO; all reference number construction done in controllers using manual inputs (VCH may still use auto-generation)
+15. `ReferenceNumberService` no longer generates reference numbers automatically for PR/PO/VCH; all reference number construction done in controllers using manual inputs per brief.md requirements
 16. `reference_sequences` table no longer used for PR/PO creation; table retained for VCH and audit/historical purposes
 17. Transaction model adds field `is_continuation` (boolean, default false) to track continuation transactions
 18. Migration adds `is_continuation` column to `transactions` table